amoe/lotdd/notes.md

 When does the assertion happen -- Google Mock does verification against expectations once the mock object goes out of scope.
 Therefore it's equivalent to putting an implicit assertion at the end of the test.

+You can use this line to force expectations to convert to assertions instead of the implicitness.

+    Mock::VerifyAndClearExpectations(&httpStub);